About Leicestershire

 I live miles from County Hall – wouldn’t one council be more remote?

 No – we already provide services in local areas 24/7, including social care in people’s homes, and you can’t get more local than that.
 Having one council doesn’t change where services are delivered from.
-More decisions would be delegated to local areas, particularly to new town councils in market towns.
+More decisions would be delegated to local areas.

 How can I keep in touch with updates?